H-Bridge DC Motor Driver

 - Character ‘b’ -> motor rotates opposite direction

-With this circuit we can turn on an off a motor, we can control the motor speed and we can control the motor direction.
+With this circuit we can turn on an off a motor, we can control the motor speed (include a PWM into the code) and we can control the motor direction.